jorendorff/cell-gc/README.md

 *   No dependency on linters or compiler plugins

-*   An API that's consistent with a high-performance implementation (though right now toy_gc is not speedy)
+*   An API that's consistent with a high-performance implementation (though right now cellgc is not speedy)

 *   Fun

 ## Caveats

-**toy_gc only works for toy-sized programs at present.**
+**cellgc only works for toy-sized programs at present.**
 [See issue #4.](https://github.com/jorendorff/rust-toy-gc/issues/4)

-toy_gc isn't on crates.io yet.
+cellgc isn't on crates.io yet.
 The API is completely unstable.

-toy_gc is not designed to support multithread access to a single heap (like Java).
+cellgc is not designed to support multithread access to a single heap (like Java).
 Instead, you can create one heap per thread (like JavaScript).

 Currently it does not support lots of small heaps with random lifetimes (like Erlang),